skysch/atma-palette-rs/notes.md

 # Parser design principles
 ## Use `&'t str`, not `&mut &'t str`.

+This makes it easier to back up in case of a failure.

 ## Use `std::Result`.
 ## If a function takes extra args, return a parser.
 ## If a function takes no extra args, it is the parser.